 Green peas – delicious, yummy, nutritious, and extremely versatile!
 Serve them up with meat, fish, or just on their own.
 No matter how you serve them, this vegetable will always give you the energy fuel to get all your chores done.

 We had one day of beautiful sunny weather, and everyone went crazy.
 A temperature of 50 degrees Fahrenheit is excellent but scary as well.
-Winter is supposed to be cold, snowy, picturesque and miserable at the same time.
+Winter is supposed to be cold, snowy, picturesque, and miserable simultaneously.

 Everyone’s spirit was beginning to elevate until nightfall brought a cold whistling wind, a reminder that winter was not over for good.
-In addition to the cold whistling wind, everyone knew they needed to get ready for the upcoming colder days.
-And what better way to feel warm – a nice bowl of Split Pea Soup or Green Peas Puree.
+In addition to the cold whistling wind, everyone knew they needed to prepare for the upcoming colder days.
+And what better way to feel warm – a nice bowl of Split Pea Soup or Green Peas Puree?

 As there are some similarities between cultures, there are similarities with foods as well.
 Green Peas Puree is very similar to Split Pea Soup.
-The ingredients and preparation are somewhat different as to the types of spices added for flavoring.
+The ingredients and preparation are somewhat different regarding the types of spices added for flavoring.

 The only disparity between Green Pea Puree and Split Pea Soup is consumption.
-In the Haitian culture, Green Peas Puree is served with white rice whereas Split Pea Soup is eaten alone as a regular soup.
-While taste is quite similar, this dish brings warmth and is enjoyed anytime during the year.
+In Haitian culture, Green Peas Puree is served with white rice, whereas Split Pea Soup is eaten alone as a regular soup.
+While the taste is quite similar, this dish brings warmth and is enjoyed anytime during the year.